-There are many things Disneyland is known for: rides like It's a Small World and Splash Mountain; the insanely delicious Dole Whip; the cartoon characters come to life; and all the indisputable happiness of The Happiest Place on Earth.
-And now, they're becoming known for their gangs.
+Disneyland is known for many things.
+There are rides like It's a Small World and Splash Mountain, the insanely delicious Dole Whip, the cartoon characters come to life, and all the indisputable happiness of the Happiest Place on Earth.
+And now, it's becoming known for its gangs.

-As a result, there has been a new spotlight thrown on these unorthodox amusement park visitors, calling into question some of the known facts about social clubs at Disneyland and the impact such groups are having on the park.
+As a result, a new spotlight has focused on these unorthodox amusement park visitors, calling into question some of the known facts about social clubs at Disneyland and the impact such groups have on the park.

-A Lawsuit Alleges That One Club Uses "Gangster-Like Tactics"
+A Lawsuit Alleges One Club Uses 'Gangster-Like Tactics'

 In February 2018, one Disneyland club, the Main Street Fire Station 55 Social Club, filed a lawsuit against another Disneyland club, the White Rabbits.
 The lawsuit accuses the White Rabbits of running a protection racket.
 The Main Street Fire Station 55 Social Club said the White Rabbits demanded "protection money" from them for a charity benefit they were holding at the park.